Uncategorized9 min read

 • Transparent pricing — itemized quotes with clear line items; avoid lump-sum bids that obscure markups

-provides full-service office decommissioning and asset liquidation throughout Orange County and Los Angeles.
-Based in Buena Park, CA, we manage the entire decommissioning lifecycle:
+Vector Installation Services provides full-service office decommissioning and asset liquidation throughout Orange County and Los Angeles.
+Based in Southern California, we manage the entire decommissioning lifecycle:

 • Pre-move planning and lease obligation analysis